DataBase137/chatty/README.md

 ## known bugs

-- slow data loading
 - when last user in chat is deleted, chat does not get deleted
-- chats can't add users
-- chat doesn't listen for new messages if it isn't selected
 - scrollbar overlays sent messages

 ## license